AgnesGru/banknote_authentication/README.md

 ## Introduction

-This project was created to improve my qualifications as a Python developer.
+This project was created to improve my qualifications as a Python Developer.
 The main goal is to learn how Docker works.
 The internal code is written in Python.
 Basic ML libraries were used to create the model.
 The framework used to develop the application is Flask.
+Deployed on Heroku Platform.

 ## Technologies
 Project is created with: